ItgelGanbold98/AutoMate-NYC/README.md

 <img src = '/img_src/cover.PNG' alt = "cover"/>

 # Personal Contributions:
 My role in this project was front-end lead.
-I worked mostly with React.
+I worked mostly with React, implementing most of the core functionalities.
 I also worked with Figma initially during the design phase of the project.
 I also made the promotional video in Hitfilm Express.
-Voice-over was done through ElevenLabs text-to-speech AI tool.
+Voice-over was done through the ElevenLabs text-to-speech AI tool.

 ## More screenshots of the application
 <img src = '/img_src/map.PNG' alt = "map"/>